Hazardous Areas| Information Training and Certification

 Abhisam’s Hazardous Area Instrumentation e-learning course is a unique software based training course that covers everything about hazardous areas that an Instrumentation, Automation, Control Systems or Electrical Engineer should know.

 Starting from basic concepts it covers the entire gamut of topics and will give you a rock solid understanding of what you need to do.
-The course consists of the following modules:

 a) Basic Concepts